 2. Hidden costs

 The agent, working on behalf of the landlord, will probably ask you to pay for a credit search and other admin fees which could be in the region of £40-£100.
 Make sure you also consider how you may move your worldly belonging from your current home to your new one.
 You may need to store some items which is when the costs can start to mount.

-Make sure you go through these with a fine tooth comb; looking at the obligations of both landlord and tenant such as upkeep and maintenance of the property, respective liabilities, renewal processes and costs and query anything with the agent by email so you have a record.
+Make sure you look at the obligations of both landlord and tenant such as upkeep and maintenance of the property, respective liabilities, renewal processes and costs and query anything with the agent by email so you have a record.